Seek Returns logo

 Min

-AAP vs. KMX: A comparison of their Operating Margin against their respective Specialty Retail and Auto - Dealerships industry benchmarks.
+AAP vs. KMX: A comparison of their Operating Profit Margin (TTM) against the Specialty Retail industry benchmark.

 Profitability at a Glance